 Cars are an efficient method of getting around with large amounts of luggage to more than one place.
 For getting to the office two miles away, picking up a bottle of wine at the off-licence or a host of other in-town journeys they are usually more trouble than they’re worth.
 This is why – quite reasonably – there is a lot of talk about ‘reducing unnecessary car journeys’.

-Instead, the Council makes it as difficult as possible for me to use my car, but only promotes the alternatives half-heartedly.
+Instead, local authorities make it as difficult as possible for me to use my car, but only promote the alternatives half-heartedly.